kamailio/kamailio-wiki/docs/features/new-in-4.0.x.md

     -   stats command can print a single group of statistics - groupid can be given as command parameter
-    -   new command 'db showg' - uses \\G at end of sql query, resulting in line-formated output (at least for mysql)
+    -   new command 'db showg' - uses \\G at end of sql query, resulting in line-formatted output (at least for mysql)
     -   added definition of tables for uid modules
     -   added option to grant sql access from a remote host - set DBACCESSHOST in kamctlrc